trevorpowell/uncial-greek-input-method/README.md

 Unicode input method for typing in Uncial Greek on Mac

 # Key Mapping
-The key mapping for the input method matches the standard Greek keyboard layout but uses characters from the Coptic Unicode block.
+The key mapping for the input method matches the standard Greek keyboard layout but uses uncial script characters from the Coptic Unicode block.

 ![Key Mapping](uncial-greek-key-mapping.png)